W Wailes Wailes and Strang

 Glass: Aldingbourne; Brighton and Hove, – St Andrew, Waterloo Street; – St Matthias; Coolhurst (altered existing glass); Eastbourne, – St Mary, Willingdon; – St Saviour; Felpham; Fishbourne; Forest Row; Framfield; Icklesham; Isfield; Jarvis Brook; Mayfield; Midhurst; Pevensey; Rye; Selsey, – St Wilfrid; West Itchenor; Worthing, – St John, West Worthing

 Geoffrey Fuller Webb (1879-1954) was the older brother of C Webb (see this section immediately above).
 He trained first at the Westminster School of Art and then under C E Kempe and Sir J N Comper (in the latter case like his brother).
-For some considerable time until at least 1921 he was closely involved with both H Bryans and E Heasman, possibly to the extent of some form of partnership.
+For some considerable time until at least 1921 he was closely involved with both H Bryans and E Heasman, both Kempe pupils, though Webb’s work shows little sign of Kempe’s influence.
+The working relationship with Bryans and Heasman may possibly have extended to some form of partnership.
 However, all three men also produced work independently and Webb settled at East Grinstead in 1914, where he spent the rest of his life, even though the others remained in London.
 Though his brother Christopher later lived in East Grinstead for a while as well, they always worked separately.
 Geoffrey, as well as designing new windows, restored old glass and much of his original work is heraldic in nature.

 Glass: Cowfold; East Grinstead, – St Mary; Henfield; Lindfield; Scaynes Hill